ivanscorral/Stadiums-iOS/README.md

 The following are the items in the roadmap for this project:

-- ❌: Write unit tests for the app
+- ❌: Write unit tests for the app (Optional)
 - ⏳: Implement a detailed view that displays more information about the selected stadium (WIP)
 - ⏳: Improve UI/UX for better user experience (WIP)
 - ✅: Fetch the list of stadiums from https://sergiocasero.es/pois.json